uhuc-de/minecraft-vanilla-server-toolset/README.md

 		update <version>	Update to <version> (eg. 1.5.6)

 		backup <arg>		Backups the server
-		tracer <arg>		Executes the tracer with <arg>
+		tracer			Logs the positions of the players

 	Backup arguments:
 		daily			Perform the daily backup
 		weekly			Perform the weekly backup
 		<reason>		Perform an extra backup, named <reason>

-	Tracer arguments:
-		log			Logs the positions of the players clean			Resets the database with the positions

 #### tracer-client.py

-With this client you can query the sqlitefiles with the positions from "minecraftd.sh tracer log" (tracer.py) easily.
+With this client you can query the sqlitefiles with the positions from "minecraftd.sh tracer" (tracer.py) easily.

 	python2 tracer-client.py --help